NASA-Openscapes/2i2cAccessPolicies/README.md

 - Engage with other community members.
 - Welcome others and are open-minded.
 Remember that this is a community we build together 💪.

-The thread [What's happening on the NASA Openscapes Hub!?](https://github.com/NASA-Openscapes/2i2cAccessPolicies/discussions/2) is a great place to share the great things you are using the hub for.
+[**What's happening on the NASA Openscapes Hub!?**](https://github.com/NASA-Openscapes/2i2cAccessPolicies/discussions/2) is a thread to  share stories big and small about your experiences using the Hub for science and teaching.
+These stories are important to communicate the value of hosting cloud resources so that we can continue to do so, so we appreciate you sharing your experiences.
+Thank you! great things you are using the hub for.